AgoraIO-Community/flutter_call_subtitles/docs/SUBTITLES.md

 description: Build an app that transcribes your video call and provides subtitles within the call.
 ---

 At least 50% of people use subtitles when watching shows or movies.
-Sometimes it's hard to hear, other times I just like the option to be able to read.
-What if we could bring that same feeling to your video calls?
+Sometimes, it's hard to hear; other times, I like the option to be able to read.
+What if we bring that same feeling to your video calls?
 That's exactly what we will build in this guide.

 ![Screenshots of the app we will build](images/subtitles.gif)